 You could try a vintage likely to be more approachable at a younger age, such as 2011, 2007 or 2006 perhaps.
 So-called ‘second wines‘ from recent top vintages are also worth a look.

 Great vintages like 2000 or 1996 could also make a memorable occasion, if you’re lucky enough to have them.

 A wine like this will take the meat to an extra dimension, and the bolder tannin levels in your glass should also make the lamb meat feel more tender.

 Good Cabernet Sauvignon and Merlot blends can be found across the globe, too, of course.

 - Argentina and Chile – South America

-Brunello needs at least two years in oak and a minimum of four months in bottle, giving the wine the age it needs to compliment the older lamb, the tannin to soften meat and the acidity to cut through the extra layers of fat on show.
+A well-balanced Brunello will have the tannin to soften the meat and enough natural acidity to cut through those extra layers of fat.
 This can be a truly sumptuous match.